Manit-A/TAA_Bayesian/README.md

 The combined data frame was appended by an observed price of Gold for each of the following month and the data sample was partitioned into a training set using data from years prior to 2021, a validation set for the data from year 2021 and a testing set with data from the year 2022.
 This is referred to as DiscreteF_DF

 Usage Guidelines
-# Download BayesianK2.pkl and store it in a Path on a Local Drive at 'C:/MScFE/Capstone/Models/'
+## Download BayesianK2.pkl and store it in a Path on a Local Drive at 'C:/MScFE/Capstone/Models/'
-# Download TAA_System.ipynb.
+## Download TAA_System.ipynb.
 This is the TAA System
-# Fix a Startegic Asset Allocation (SAA) and a Tactical Asset Allocation (TAA) for your portfolio [Should have Gold as an Asset Class]
+## Fix a Strategic Asset Allocation (SAA) and a Tactical Asset Allocation (TAA) for your portfolio [Should have Gold as an Asset Class]
-# TAA should have a higher proportion in Gold Asset Class as compared to SAA.
+## TAA should have a higher proportion in Gold Asset Class as compared to SAA.
 SAA may be defined based on the risk profile of the investor.
-# Run the TAA_System.ipynb
+## Run the TAA_System.ipynb
-# Enter the Date in 'YYYY-MM-DD' format, on which we want to generate the Signal.
+## Enter the Date in 'YYYY-MM-DD' format, on which we want to generate the Signal.
-# Condition 1.
+## Condition 1.
 If the current date > the 1st of a month (not more than 3 days), use that 1st of a month as End Date (Recommended)
-# Act: In this condition, if the Forecast Signal is 1 Rebalance to TAA, else stay with SAA.
+## Act: In this condition, if the Forecast Signal is 1 Rebalance to TAA, else stay with SAA.
-# Condition 2.
+## Condition 2.
 If current date <  1st of a month (when Signal should be generated).
 We can use that 1st of that month as End Date
-# Run this system again close to the Date of Signal and Act as per above
+## Run this system again close to the Date of Signal and Act as per above